tombensve/MarkdownDoc/Docs/MarkdownDoc.md

 Added _makeFileLinksRelativeTo_ option for HTMLGenerator and MarkdownGenerator mostly to be able to manipulate _file:_ references to images in the generated result so that the image paths still work in source when editing with a markdown tool and is still correct when generated to a different path.

+#### 1.2.5

+Added _parserOptions_ now used by JavadocParser to markdown parse javadoc comments if markdownJavadoc=true is provided.
+The Parser API is thus also updated to take a Properties object for the parser options.

 ### How markdown is MarkdownDoc ?

 Well, it implements the "specification" as documented on [daringfireball.net](http://daringfireball.net/projects/markdown/syntax).